2018 Miami Marlins season

-The Miami Marlins' 2018 season was the 26th season for the Major League Baseball (MLB) franchise in the National League and the 7th as the "Miami" Marlins.
+The Miami Marlins' 2018 season was the 26th season for the Major League Baseball (MLB) franchise in the National League and the seventh as the "Miami" Marlins.
 Don Mattingly was the manager of the Marlins for a third year.
-The Marlins played their home games at Marlins Park as members of the National League East Division.
+The Marlins played their home games at Marlins Park as members of the National League East.
 They failed to make the playoffs for the 15th consecutive season.

 This year marked the first season under the new ownership group led by Derek Jeter and Bruce Sherman.

 Offseason

 Ownership

 On October 2, 2017, following the conclusion of the 2017 season, the Marlins were officially sold to a group led by Derek Jeter and Bruce Sherman for $1.2 billion.

-The Jeter Era
+The Jeter era

 The deal that made Derek Jeter CEO of the Marlins was closed the day after the Marlins concluded the 2017 season.
 Jeter has roughly 4 percent stake in the ownership group, while Sherman has about 46 percent.

 As CEO, Jeter plans to measure the success of the Marlins by more than just the score.
 Emphasis will be placed on the overall fan experience and embracing the culture in Miami.